victorchen276/CarND-Advanced-Lane-Lines/report.md

 I use the OpenCV functions findChessboardCorners and drawChessboardCorners to get the coordinates of corners on a series of image of a chessboard taken from different angles.
-When the code collect all these coordinates, I use `cv2.undistort()` function to compute the camera calibration matrix and distortion coefficients.
+Once I have all the coordinates from each image, I am able to compute the camera calibration matrix and distortion coefficients using the cv2.calibrateCamera() function.

+At this stage, I can use `cv2.undistort()` function to correct images with same calibration matrix and distortion coefficients

 Result: